kraflab/dsda-r-api-client/docs/demo.md

 ## Demo API
 To create a demo, issue a POST https request to `/api/demos`, with the header `['API']` set to a JSON of the following format.
 The response is JSON: a success will yield `response.save = 'Success'` and a `response.demo.id` with the created demo's unique identifier.
+You will also receive a `response.demo.file_id` with the id of an uploaded file, for use in demo pack uploads.
 Failures will set `response.error` and `response.error_message`.

 ### Demo JSON Example
 ```json